kubernetes/enhancements/keps/sig-windows/1122-windows-csi-support/README.md

 Once compiled for Windows, container images based on Window Base images (like NanoServer) needs to be published and maintained.

 #### New Component: CSI Proxy

 A "privileged proxy" binary, csi-proxy.exe, will need to be developed and maintained by the Kubernetes CSI community to allow containerized CSI Node Plugins to perform privileged operations at the Windows host OS layer.
 Kubernetes administrators will need to install and maintain csi-proxy.exe on all Windows nodes in a manner similar to dockerd.exe today or containerd.exe in the future.
 A Windows node will typically be expected to be configured to run only one instance of csi-proxy.exe as a Windows Service that can be used by all CSI Node Plugins.

 ##### CSI Proxy Named Pipes
-A CSI Node Plugin will interact with csi-proxy.exe using named pipe: `\\.\pipe\csi-proxy-v[N]` (exposed by csi-proxy.exe).
-The `v[N]` suffix in the pipe name corresponds to the version of the CSIProxyService (described below) that is required by the CSI plugin.
-Specific example of named pipes corresponding to versions include: `\\.\pipe\csi-proxy-v1`, `\\.\pipe\csi-proxy-v2alpha1`, `\\.\pipe\csi-proxy-v3beta1`, etc. The pipe will need to be mounted into the Node Plugin container from the host using the pod's volume mount specifications.
+A CSI Node Plugin will interact with csi-proxy.exe using named pipes of the form: `\\.\pipe\csi-proxy-[api-group]-[version]`.
+These named pipes will be surfaced by csi-proxy.exe as it initializes.
+The `api-group` and `version` suffix in the pipe name corresponds to a specific version of an API Group that is required by a CSI plugin.
+Specific examples of named pipes corresponding to versions include: `\\.\pipe\csi-proxy-volume-v1beta1`, `\\.\pipe\csi-proxy-disk-v2`, `\\.\pipe\csi-proxy-iscsi-v3beta1`, etc. Each pipe (corresponding to a API group and version) will need to be mounted into the Node Plugin container from the host using the pod's volume mount specifications.
 Note that domain sockets cannot be used in this scenario since Windows blocks a containerized process from interacting with a host process that is listening on a domain socket.
 If such support is enabled on Windows in the future, we may consider switching CSI Proxy to use domain sockets however Windows named pipes is a common mechanism used by containers today to interact with host processes like docker daemon.

 ![Kubernetes CSI Node Components and Interactions](csi-proxy3.png?raw=true "Kubernetes CSI Node Components and Interactions")

-A GRPC based interface, CSIProxyService, will be used by CSI Node Plugins to invoke privileged operations on the host through csi-proxy.exe.
-CSIProxyService will be versioned and any release of csi-proxy.exe binary will strive to maintain backward compatibility across as many prior stable versions of the API as possible.
-This avoids having to run multiple versions of the csi-proxy.exe binary on the same Windows host if multiple CSI Node Plugins (that do not depend on APIs in Alpha or Beta versions) have been configured and the version of the csi-proxy API required by the plugins are different.
-For every version of the API supported, csi-proxy.exe will first probe for and then expose a `\\.\pipe\csi-proxy-v[N]` pipe where v[N] can be v1, v2alpha1, v3beta1, etc. If during the initial probe phase, csi-proxy.exe determines that another process is already listening on a `\\.\pipe\csi-proxy-v[N]` named pipe, it will not try to create and listen on that named pipe.
-This allows multiple versions of csi-proxy.exe to run side-by-side if absolutely necessary to support multiple CSI Node Plugins that require widely different versions of CSIProxyService that no single version of csi-proxy.exe can support.
+Groups of GRPC based APIs will be used by CSI Node Plugins to invoke privileged operations on the host through csi-proxy.exe.
+Each API group will be versioned and any release of csi-proxy.exe binary will strive to maintain backward compatibility across as many prior stable versions of an API group as possible.
+This avoids having to run multiple versions of the csi-proxy.exe binary on the same Windows host if multiple CSI Node Plugins have been configured and the version of the API group required by the plugins are different.

 ##### CSI Proxy Configuration
 There will be two command line parameters that may be passed to csi-proxy.exe: